pepdiz/modrepo/README.md

 There are certain tools included in repomod that can be used standalone:

- httpup-repgen	| generates a REPO file for a directory
+ * httpup-repgen, generates a REPO file for a directory